hgresseau/ASL-Processing/Preprocessing/README.md

   - **Hyperintense voxels**: Identify and remove any unusually bright (artifact) voxels.
   - **Motion-induced artifacts**: Compare with motion correction outputs to identify problematic volumes.
 - **Meeting Requirement**: If any abnormalities are observed, discuss them with someone more experienced (grad student or professor) before proceeding further.
-- If necessary, **[remove the affected volumes](https://github.com/hgresseau/ASL-Processing/blob/3d8d82b80c39da1cf7d7a9a6110e4cbe37b07126/Preprocessing/5_remove_vols.m)** and save the corrected image.
+- A full visual inspection leads to the removal of certain flagged brain volumes, to the discretion of the inspector (see Dr. Gauthier or a graduate student).
+Hence, if required, **[remove the affected volumes](https://github.com/hgresseau/ASL-Processing/blob/3d8d82b80c39da1cf7d7a9a6110e4cbe37b07126/Preprocessing/5_remove_vols.m)** and save the corrected image.

 ##